Dense, built-up urban terrain makes for one of the most challenging environments to survive in.

 Blend in with the herd.
 People who look like they’re well-off stand out like a lighthouse in times like this, and that will attract attention that you definitely don’t want and can ill-afford.

-There is one subset of any urban areas population you must remain especially vigilant for, and I’m referring of course to the dedicated criminal class.
-Organized crime, street gangs, looters, opportunists, psychos and rapists.
+There is one subset of any urban areas population you must remain especially vigilant for, and I’m referring of course to thugs, street gangs, looters, opportunists, psychos, and more.

 While they are certainly dangerous and ever present in cities prior to an SHTF disaster, they will become especially active during and in the wake of one when law enforcement is overwhelmed, disorganized, or entirely absent.

 Many of these scumbags will seize the opportunity,, and have their heydays.
 You will not necessarily be able to beg or submit your way out of a confrontation with these people.

 You’ll be lucky if you can have a conversation with them at all, since much of the time they will shoot you or shank you and take what they want, leaving you for dead and if that is all they do you will be fortunate.